mailbean/pm2html/README.md

 const html = renderer.render(doc)
 ```

-Common problems, ProseMirror adds a `<br>` tag to empty Textblocks, but removes them when you try to render the node to HTML.
-To fix this, you can use the `AddBreaksToEmptyTextblocks` transformer.
+If you want to get the `<br>` back, that ProseMirror removes from empty Textblocks when exporting to HTML, you can use the `AddBreaksToEmptyTextblocks` transformer to create your own DOMSerializer.
+This transformer will add `<br>` to empty textblocks

 ```javascript
 import { Renderer, AddBreaksToEmptyTextblocks } from 'pm2html'